 The Directors will have the following duties:

-Fiduciary Obligation to WECC: All Directors, will have a fiduciary obligation to WECC consistent with the requirements for Directors of Utah non-profit corporations.
-Members of the Board will at all times act in conformance with such requirements, these Bylaws and the Standards of Conduct set forth in Appendix A.
+Standards of Conduct: All Directors shall discharge their duties to WECC in good faith, with the care an ordinarily prudent person in a like position would exercise under similar circumstances, and in a manner the Director reasonably believes to be in the best interests of WECC.
+Directors will at all times act in conformance with such standards, these Bylaws, and any more specific Standards of Conduct as may be approved by the Board.

 Preserve Non-Affiliated Status: Throughout their terms, Directors will have a duty to avoid any affiliation that is inconsistent with the qualifications for Directors in Section

-6.2.2 of these Bylaws.
-If a Director becomes aware of any intervening disqualification, he/she must either resign or eliminate the disqualification (e.g., dispose of securities) within sixty (60) days.
+6.2.3 of these Bylaws.
+If a Director becomes aware of any disqualification, the Director must either resign or eliminate the disqualification (e.g., dispose of securities) within sixty (60) days.

 Powers of Directors